Bananas may be introduced as soon as a baby is ready to start solids, which is generally around 6 months of age.

 ★Tip: Store green bananas in a brown paper bag to speed up the ripening process.
 Once ripe, peel and pop them in an air-tight container in the freezer—where they’ll keep for a couple of months.

-Banana spears are a great option at this age.
-If a baby is stuffing and shoveling food into the mouth, try serving smaller, bite-sized pieces broken off from a banana already split into spears, which will make the pieces easier to pick up and less slippery.
+Serve spears from a banana that has been split lengthwise into thirds (to achieve this, just poke the tip of the peeled banana with your finger and push through until it splits into three spears).
+If baby is stuffing and shoveling food into the mouth, try serving smaller, bite-sized pieces broken off from a banana already split into spears, which will make the pieces easier to pick up and less slippery.
 Slices of banana are great for pincer grasp practice, and can also be added to yogurt, oatmeal, and porridge.

 Offer bite-sized pieces—or if you feel comfortable, serve spears or even a whole banana.
 The exact size is up to you, though certain sizes may yield more consumption depending on the child’s eating skills.